nvrmvx/valentines-availability-divisor/booking-form-how-to/README.md

 <button onclick="generateSlots()">Generate Schedule</button>
 <br>
 <textarea id="output" cols="143" rows="10" style="resize:none;"></textarea>

 There are <span id="total">0</span>(minus the number of time slots you delete) time slots total!
 This is important for later.
 <br>
 <br>
 <input type="checkbox"> Delete all the time slots you don't want (e.g. not enough performers, no guitarists, lunch break for the whole group etc.).
-Copy everything from the box above (again, to not miss some part of the formula, you could just click inside the box, `Ctrl + A`, `Ctrl + C`) and paste it to `A2` of the `For code` sheet.
+Copy everything from the box above (again, to not miss some part of the formula, you could just click inside the box, `Ctrl + A`, `Ctrl + C`) and paste it to `A2` cell of the `For code` sheet.
 <br>
 <br>
 <input type="checkbox"> Go to the form in the "Time and Group" question, click on the only option in that question so that it is all "blue" from being selected and paste the just copied time slots from the box above again.